Price elasticity of demand: Arc elasticity

 Arc elasticity was introduced very early on by Hugh Dalton.
 It is very similar to an ordinary elasticity problem, but it adds in the index number problem.
-Arc Elasticity is a second solution to the asymmetry problem of having an elasticity dependent on which of the two given points on a demand curve is chosen as the "original" point will and which as the "new" one is to compute the percentage change in P and Q relative to the average of the two prices and the average of the two quantities, rather than just the change relative to one point or the other.
+A second solution to the asymmetry problem of having an elasticity dependent on which of the two given points on a demand curve is chosen as the "original" point and which as the "new" one is Arc Elasticity, which is to compute the percentage change in P and Q relative to the average of the two prices and the average of the two quantities, rather than just the change relative to one point or the other.
 Loosely speaking, this gives an "average" elasticity for the section of the actual demand curve—i.e., the arc of the curve—between the two points.
 As a result, this measure is known as the arc elasticity, in this case with respect to the price of the good.
 The arc elasticity is defined mathematically as:

 This method for computing the price elasticity is also known as the "midpoints formula", because the average price and average quantity are the coordinates of the midpoint of the straight line between the two given points.
 This formula is an application of the midpoint method.
 However, because this formula implicitly assumes the section of the demand curve between those points is linear, the greater the curvature of the actual demand curve is over that range, the worse this approximation of its elasticity will be.

 Point elasticity

-The point elasticity of demand method is used to determine change in demand within the same demand curve, basically a very small amount of change in demand is measured through point elasticity.
-One way to avoid the accuracy problem described above is to minimize the difference between the starting and ending prices and quantities.
+In order to avoid the accuracy problem described above, the difference between the starting and ending prices and quantities should be minimised.
 This is the approach taken in the definition of point elasticity, which uses differential calculus to calculate the elasticity for an infinitesimal change in price and quantity at any given point on the demand curve:

 In other words, it is equal to the absolute value of the first derivative of quantity with respect to price $\frac{\mathrm{d}Q_d}{\mathrm{d}P}$ multiplied by the point's price (P) divided by its quantity (Qd).
 However, the point elasticity can be computed only if the formula for the demand function, $Q_d = f(P)$, is known so its derivative with respect to price, ${dQ_d/dP}$, can be determined.